sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/kustomize.md

 ## Overlays

-### About Overlays

 An [*overlay*](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) specifies customizations for a base directory of Kubernetes manifests, in this case the `base/` directory in the [reference repository](#reference-repository).

 Overlays can:
 - Be used for example to change the number of replicas, change a namespace, add a label, etc
 - Refer to other overlays that eventually refer to the base (forming a directed acyclic graph with the base as the root)

+### Using overlays

 Overlays can be used in one of two ways:
 - With `kubectl`: Starting with `kubectl` client version 1.14 `kubectl` can handle `kustomization.yaml` files directly.
 When using `kubectl` there is no intermediate step that generates actual manifest files.
 Instead the combined resources from the overlays and the base are directly sent to the cluster.
 This is done with the `kubectl apply -k` command.
 The argument to the